warroyo/vcfa-token-ansible-module/README.md

-# VCF Automation Token Andible Module
+# VCF Automation Token Ansible Module

 This is a simple module for ansible that will use a VCF Automation token and return an access token that can then be used in other modules such as the kubernetes module to connect to the VCF-A IaaS APIs.